patricksurry/g3/README.md

-# G3: a flexible pure Javascript framework for steam gauge instrument panels
+# G3: a flexible framework for steam gauge instrument panels

 G3&mdash;a tortured backronym for "generic gauge grammar"&mdash;is a flexible Javascript framework for designing and running steam gauge style instrument panels